jessed/bigip-kubevirt/README.md

 * bigip/
   * mk_pods.bash - Used to create pod yaml to deploy the bigip container into the K8s cluster.
 Also creates (or recreates) K8s secrets containing the cloud-init user-data and network-data to configure the BIG-IP instance
+  * Includes template files used by the mk_pods.bash script to generate each component.